-The last thing you’ll want to notice when you go to take a shower, do the dishes, or get a glass of water is the putrid smell of rotten eggs- but it does happen, and it’s more common than you think!
+The last thing you’ll want to notice when you go to take a shower, do the dishes, or get a glass of water is the putrid smell of rotten eggs.
+However, this is more common than you think!

-A water supply giving off an awful smelly egg pong is a regularly-reported issue, and it can really freak people out.
+A water supply giving off an awful smelly egg odor is a regularly reported issue, and it can freak people out.

-You might be wondering if your supply is tainted or if something else has gone wrong- and you might even be afraid to turn on the faucet!
+If you wonder if your supply is tainted or if something else has gone wrong, you might even be afraid to turn on the faucet.

 What Causes A Rotten Egg Smell From Water?

-The smell of rotten eggs rarely has anything to do with the cleanliness of your water- it’s actually a telltale sign of the presence of a sulfur gas.
+The smell of rotten eggs rarely has anything to do with the cleanliness of your water.
+It’s typically a telltale sign of the presence of sulfur gas.

 In Iceland, they draw their hot water directly from geothermal sources deep in the ground, so an eggy aroma from the shower is perfectly normal, as the water contains sulfur dioxide from volcanic activity.